 Lisbon’s steep, undulating streets spread like a spider’s web across its seven hills, leading to scenic viewpoints above the city.

-Miradouros, as Portuguese call them, are an integral part of the local culture, offering not just breathtaking views over the capital, but also a sweet slice of the city’s life.
+Miradouros, as the Portuguese call them, are an integral part of the local culture, offering not just breathtaking views over the capital, but also a sweet slice of the city’s life.

 For a classic vista of tangerine rooftops, pastel-colored houses, and glistening church domes, head to Miradouro de Santa Luzia in the historic Alfama neighborhood.
 Filled with artists and decorated with classic white and blue Portuguese tiles, this is probably the most beautiful and romantic panoramic terrace in Lisbon.
 The views stretch all the way to the Tagus river and are framed by centuries-old trellis draped in vibrant bougainvillea.